lukosejoseph007/Fiovana/docs/BACKUP_PROCEDURES.md

 # Backup and Recovery Procedures

 ## Overview
-This document outlines the backup and recovery procedures for the Proxemic application.
+This document outlines the backup and recovery procedures for the Fiovana application.
 The system includes automated configuration backups with integrity checking and version management.

 ## Backup Types